devtut/generate/docs/python/generators.md

 For this reason, generators are often used in data science, and other contexts involving large amounts of data.
 Another advantage is that other code can immediately use the values yielded by a generator, without waiting for the complete sequence to be produced.

 However, if you need to use the values produced by a generator more than once, and if generating them costs more than storing, it may be better to store the yielded values as a `list` than to re-generate the sequence.
+See 'Resetting a generator' below for more details.

 Typically a generator object is used in a loop, or in any function that requires an iterable:

 ```
 for x in g1:
-    print("Received", x)
+    print(&quot;Received&quot;, x)

 # Output:
 # Received 0